KaziKabir/Clustering-Molecular-Structures/ReadMe.txt

   7. Execute purity_largest_cluster.py (this file reads cluster output file clusters_kmeans_1dtja_5000.txt)

-  Note: Before repeating the whole sequence, delete all the text files except ReadMe.txt (and except onedtja_CA_5000.txt if there is no
+  Note: Before repeating the whole sequence, delete all the text files except ReadMe.txt (and also except onedtja_CA_5000.txt if there is
-        pdb file)
+        no pdb file)